 Insect and Disease Survey data provides the longest statewide annual record of forest disturbances.
 Relatively low levels of total forest disturbance have been mapped.
 Most disturbances cause small damage extents and minor total damage.

 The annual rate of disturbance in Vermont is comparable to the rest of northern Forest region (3% of forestland/year).
 Many, if not all, of the disturbances affecting Vermont’s forests are regional issues.
 Disturbances do not know where state boundaries lie, and as a result pests and pathogens, as well as abiotic stressors, like hurricanes, ice, and drought can affect the whole northern Forest region.

 As our climate continues to change, it is projected that extreme weather events will become more frequent, which may mean more storms, wind, ice, frost, or flood events.
 Elevated summer temperatures, along with changes to rainfall patterns, could lead to more severe and frequent droughts.
-Such abiotic events can cause large areas of damage to multiple tree species (Figure 7).
-It is only as we continue to monitor disturbances over time can we begin to understand the patterns of various types of events and how they may be changing.
+Such abiotic events can cause large areas of damage to multiple tree species (Figure 9).
+It is only as we continue to monitor disturbances over time that we can begin to understand the patterns of various types of events and how they may be changing.

-- Vermont Agency of Natural Resources.
+Vermont Agency of Natural Resources.
 2017.
 Climate Change in Vermont.
-Available online at: http://climatechange.vermont.gov/vermonts-changing-climate.
+Available online at http://climatechange.vermont.gov/vermonts-changing-climate